kadenho/string-encryptor/README.md

 # string-encryptor
 Developed on Oracle OpenJDK 24.0.1 \
 Authored by Kaden Ho \
-In development as of: 07/15/25
+Development paused as of: 08/09/25
 ## Status:
-➖ Development in progress.
+⏭ Development paused.

 ## Operation: